visit-dav/visit/src/doc/using_visit/Quantitative/Expressions.rst

 Tensor Expressions
 """"""""""""""""""

+Tensor expressions can be constructed either by direct *composition* (e.g. using the compose operator, ``{}``) or by using a tensor expression function.
+When *composing* tensors with the compose operator, ``{}``, 9 scalar (e.g. ``{{xx,xy,xz},{yx,yy,yz},{zx,zy,zz}}`` or 3 vector expressions (e.g. ``{r1,r2,r3}`` are typically used.
+However, tensors can be composed from combinations of these as well (e.g. ``{r1,{a,b,c},r3}``).
+Note that in the preceding example expressions, the compose operator is used in a nested manner twice.
+The inner instances compose sets of scalars into row vectors and the outer instance composes the row vectors into the final tensor.
+Tensor expressions in 2D still require 9 scalar components but those in the 3rd row and column must be all zeros.
+Symmetric tensor expressions also still require 9 scalar components but must also exhibit symmetry.

 Often, using the tensor expression functions described here necessitates a detailed understanding of the actual numerical calculations VisIt_ uses in evaluating the expressions.
 Therefore, in many cases here, we provide collapsible sections that can be expanded to show the actual C++ source code VisIt_ is compiled with to compute a given tensor expression.